-In a couple of days it will be my Grandfather’s birthday.
+If he were still alive it would be my Grandfather’s 114 birthday later this summer.
 He died in 1995, but the lessons I learned from him have something to say to everyone.
 One thing about being a child is that regardless of your situation, you always regard it as normal – at least at first.
 And that’s why I grew up thinking that all grandfathers had white beards, spent weeks and weeks fishing with their grandsons every summer, gave them really great birthday gifts, and taught the noblest life lessons by example.
-Now that I’m a relatively new grandfather myself, I find myself thinking of my granddad more than ever – thinking about the legacy he left behind and how I’d like to live up to it.
+Now that I’m a relatively new grandfather myself (just 7 years in at this time), I find myself thinking of my granddad more than ever – thinking about the legacy he left behind and how I’d like to live up to it.

 Kenneth Robert Maxwell (everyone called him Ken) was a career employee of Goodyear, a true gentleman, and my grandfather.
 He died on September 1, 1995 and this still brings tears to my eyes.
 Grandpa (that’s all I ever called him) was born on August 26, 1907 in Port Credit, Ontario, Canada.
 Grandpa’s father, Robert Maxwell, was an English-trained cabinetmaker who spent his entire working life as head carpenter at the mental hospital on Lakeshore Avenue in Toronto, not far from the Goodyear plant in Etobicoke where Grandpa would work one day.
 I’ve often wished I could travel back in time to when Grandpa was a boy playing on the beautiful lakeside grounds of that hospital.
 When you think about mental hospitals, the images aren’t pretty.
 But back then, at least at this place, they did things differently.
 I know because Grandpa took me to see the grounds one day when I was in my 20s.
 The hospital had been shut down for years, but the buildings were still there.
 We snuck through them just before the property was slated for redevelopment into condos or something modern.